-VOC concentrations in the targeted plume segment in the Upper Glacial aquifer have been reduced to less than MCLs.
-The highest remaining VOC contamination was $5.4\,\mu\text{g/L}$ of carbon tetrachloride located in the Magothy aquifer in well 000-429 in June 2013.
-Natural attenuation can be relied upon to further reduce the VOC concentrations to less than MCLs by 2065 for this segment of the Magothy aquifer.
+VOC concentrations in the plume segment in the Upper Glacial aquifer have been reduced to less than AWQS.
+The highest remaining VOC contamination was $6.1 \,\mu$ g/L of TCA located in the Upper Glacial/Magothy aquifer interface in well 000-427 in December 2014.